cpbotha/cpbotha.github.io/content/posts/2003-07-21-itk-python-now-with-observers.md

 ---
 After some more hours pouring over the sources, [ITK][1] could have observers that are usable from Python.
 [Behold!][2]

-The previous patch was accepted, let&#8217;s hope this one gets in too.
+The previous patch was accepted, let’s hope this one gets in too.

  [1]: http://www.itk.org/
  [2]: http://www.itk.org/pipermail/insight-users/2003-July/004331.html